What is Viral Coefficient?

 2. What should be the yardstick: number of invites vs acquisition –

 This is very important to understand.
-Many times brands feel like they’ve mastered the virial Coefficient when their existing customers keep sharing their content to their friends and colleagues in huge numbers.
+Many times brands feel like they’ve mastered the viral Coefficient when their existing customers keep sharing their content to their friends and colleagues in huge numbers.

 However, this is not the case.
 If you are a brand whose existing customer base is 100, and each of your customers shares your content with 15 of his friends, that’s not a milestone to celebrate.